-How we look after your entrances so you don't have to - Cognitive Visitor Management System4th June 2018
+How we look after your entrances so you don't have to - BonsAI Vantage4th June 2018

 As companies grow, so does the traffic in their hallways.
 People get in and out of work, food gets delivered, guests arrive.
 Everyone solves those problems in their own way, either by tasking someone to take care of guests, delivers & co, by installing complicated security and authorization systems and so on.
 But again, we’re all just human, so errors can and do occur, as it isn’t for most businesses feasible to have one person whose only job it is to watch the door.